Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 telnet <private IP of EC2 in Private Subnet> 3443
 ```

-> To get the Private IP of the `Back end` select it from the list
+> To get the Private IP of the `Back end` select it from the list of EC2 instances and see the details

 ## Cleanup
 Delete all your resources: